ezsystems/commerce-documentation/docs/guide/erp_integration/remotepriceprovider.md

 ##### StockNumeric

-The tag `StockNumeric` indicates how many items are on stock.
+The tag `StockNumeric` indicates how many items are in stock.

 ##### OnStock

-The tag `OnStock` indicates if the item is available on stock.
+The tag `OnStock` indicates if the item is available in stock.

 ##### VatCode